DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `schedule`{ #schedule }

 :   **Optional**-*string*<br>
-    Days and hours the DMA Tuple will be active
+    Days and hours the Process will be active

     === "Example"